dodorare/crossbow/docs/src/install/set-up-android-device.md

 # Set up your Android device

-To prepare to run your `Crossbow` app on an Android device, you need an Android device running Android 4.1 (API level 16) or higher.
+To prepare to run your `Crossbow` app on an Android device, you need an Android device running Android 6.0 (API level 23) or higher.
+This is a compatibility change from Crossbow's previous API 19 minimum.

 1. Enable **Developer options** and **USB debugging** on your device.
 Detailed instructions are available in the [Android documentation](https://developer.android.com/studio/debug/dev-options).
 2. Using a USB cable, plug your phone into your computer.
 If prompted on your device, authorize your computer to access your device.